 How to Apply: Submit your future plans, academic transcript, a letter of recommendation, and an essay on your vision for a new technology innovation to enhance the lives of people with disabilities.

-Eligibility: Open to high school seniors living with a disability as defined by the World Health Organization, planning to attend a U.S. 2 or 4-year college or university in the fall of the upcoming academic year with a declared major in engineering, computer science, CIS, law, business, or a related field with a GPA of 2.5 or higher
+Eligibility: Open to high school seniors living with a disability as defined by the World Health Organization, planning to attend a U.S. two- or four-year college, university, or vocational/technical school in the fall of the upcoming academic year with a declared major in engineering, computer science, CIS, law, business, or a related field with a GPA of 2.5 or higher

 Amount: $5,000 per year, up to $20,000 total